Primetalk/typed-ontology/README.md

 Typed ontology is a principled approach to model various domains with emphasis on the properties rather than data storage.

 We work with the following abstraction layers:
-- application - actual code that work with data;
+- **application** - actual code that work with data;
-- schema - part of application that describes the data structure, object/properties//table/columns//entities/attributes, relations between entities.
+- **schema** - part of an application that describes the data structure, object/properties//table/columns//entities/attributes, relations between entities. schema + data together makes up an "ontology".
+However, within this library we consider only schema to be an ontology.
+The data ("instances") is usually a different thing.
+This same level is sometimes referred to as "metadata", but we reserve this term and only use "ontology".
-- meta - part of application, that specifies actual instruments that will be used in schema definition - methods for defining entities, methods for dealing with types, methods for defining attributes and relations; There is also `simple-meta` that shows an example of how to define properties that are identified by names.
+- **meta** - part of application, that specifies actual instruments that will be used in schema definition - methods for defining entities/classes, methods for dealing with types, methods for defining attributes/properties and relations;
+  - **simple-meta** project that shows an example of how to define properties that are identified by names.
+For many applications this simple meta might be enough.
+  - For some applications it's required to preserve additional information about properties, for example, database types or serialization/deserialization attributes.
-- meta-meta - part of typed-ontology library (which could be customized), that provides foundation for `meta`.
-Mostly - type classes and macroses to facilitate meta definition.
+- **meta-tools** - part of typed-ontology library (which could be customized), that provides foundation for `meta`.
+Mostly - base classes, type classes, macroses to facilitate meta definition.

+## Records, attributes and schemas

+We use term **record** when we talk about an ontology class or a relational "relation"/"table".
+Mainly because the word "class" is already used in the underlying language.

+A **record** has **attributes** or **properties** or **columns**.
+We use these terms interchangingly.
+An instance or a **record** may have some **values** of it's **attributes**.
+The collection of attributes of an instance is determined by it's **schema**.

+For example, an entity `A` may have attributes `a`, `b`, `c`.
+And we can create a few *schemas* for the same entity - `(a,b)`, `(a)`, `(a,b,c)`.
+We may even talk about a schema that spans a few entities - `(A.a, A.b, B.a)`.

 ## Primer